 Oxford Mathematician Bryan Birch has been awarded the Royal Society's Sylvester Medal for 2020 for his work in driving the theory of elliptic curves through the Birch--Swinnerton-Dyer conjecture and the theory of Heegner points.
 The Birch--Swinnerton-Dyer conjecture is one of the Clay Mathematics Institute Millennium Problems.

 The Sylvester Medal is awarded annually for an outstanding researcher in the field of mathematics.
 The award was created in memory of the mathematician James Joseph Sylvester FRS who was Savilian Professor of Geometry at the University of Oxford in the 1880s.
 It was first awarded in 1901.
-The medal is of bronze, is now awarded annually and is accompanied by a gift of £2,000.
+The medal is of bronze and is accompanied by a gift of £2,000.

 Bryan Birch was educated at Trinity College, Cambridge where as a doctoral student he proved Birch's theorem, one of the results to come out of the Hardy–Littlewood circle method; it shows that odd-degree rational forms in a large enough set of variables must have zeroes.